Garden-AI/garden-backend/.github/PULL_REQUEST_TEMPLATE.md

-Link to any related issues, companion PRs, or blockers. eg, `Fixes #37`
+Link to any related issues, companion PRs, or blockers. eg, fixes #37

 ## Overview